patilswapnilv/login-and-logout-redirect/README.md

 ## Synopsis

 This is an easy way to redirect user to specific URL, on login and logout.
-This plugin adds extra option in Settings page (Setting>General), for specifing redirect URL for login and logout.
+This plugin adds extra option in Settings page (Setting>General), for specifying redirect URL for login and logout.

 ### Features